J.P. Crawford Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the first-best in MLB.

-- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).
+- The White Sox have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (98 total, 1.4 per game).
+- White Sox pitchers combine to allow the third-most home runs in baseball (99 total, 1.4 per game).

-- His most recent time out was on Sunday against the Miami Marlins, when the right-hander tossed seven innings, surrendering one earned run while allowing six hits.
+- His most recent time out was on Wednesday against the Los Angeles Dodgers, when the right-hander threw five innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.